hanke580/upfuzz/nyx_mode/README.md

 # Upfuzz Nyx Mode Install Guide

-This guide decribes how to quickly setup upfuzz with Nyx Mode.
+This guide describes how to quickly setup upfuzz with Nyx Mode.
 If you are instead looking for general information about nyx, read `nyx_knowledge_transfer.md`.

 ## System Requirements